blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 Note that one consequence of this processing of `Order`s is that the orders returned from this `Element` may be in a different sort-order to the orders that were sent to it.

+### `MaximumQuantityElement`

+> Specified using: `--chain maximumquantity`

+> Accepts parameter: `--maximumquantity-size`

+> Accepts parameter: `--maximumquantity-remove`

+Ensures orders' quantities are always less than the maximum.
+Will either:
+* Remove the order if the position size is too high, or
+* Set the too-high position size to the permitted maximum

+This `Element` examines every order to make sure the order quantity is less than or equal to the `--maximumquantity-size`.
+If it is less, this `Element` takes no further action on it.

+If the order quantity is greater than `--maximumquantity-size`, then either:

+1. (default) the order quantity will be reduced to the value specified by `--maximumquantity-size`.
+2. (if `--maximumquantity-remove` is specified) the order will be removed from further processing and so will not be placed.

 ### `MinimumChargeElement`

 > Specified using: `--chain minimumcharge`